suneelpatel/Data-Analysis-using-R/README.md

 # 10. Data Visualization
 **Data visualization** is the graphical or pictorial representation of information and data.

+With ever increasing volume of data, it is impossible to tell stories without visualizations.
+Data visualization is an art of how to turn numbers into useful knowledge.

+R Programming lets you learn this art by offering a set of inbuilt functions and libraries to build visualizations and present data.
+Before the technical implementations of the visualization, let’s see first how to select the right chart type.

+Selecting the Right Chart Type

+#### There are four basic presentation types:
+* Comparison
+* Composition
+* Distribution
+* Relationship

+###Basic Visualization

+* Histogram
+* Bar / Line Chart
+* Box plot
+* Scatter plot

+### Advanced Visualization

+* Heat Map
+* Mosaic Map
+* Map Visualization
+* 3D Graphs
+* Correlogram

+### Data Visualization Packages in R
+* ggplot2
+* plotly

 # 11. Data Mining
 Data mining is the process of analysing **vast amounts of data** from various sources to extract useful information.
 This is done through the discovery of previously unknown patterns, correlations, and anomalies, which can then be used to predict future outcomes.